 We recommended that the District reach out to the private pension actuary engaged to provide the OPEB actuarial calculations in order to confirm the timeline for implementation and to review requested materials that will be required in order to implement the provisions and requirements of the new Statements.
 Lauterbach & Amen, LLP will also work directly with the District to assist in the implementation process, including assistance in determining the implementation timeline with the District and private actuary, providing all framework for the financial statements in order to complete the implementation, and assist in answering any questions or concerns the District might have related to the implementation process or requirements.

 Status

-This comment has not been implemented and will be implemented for the year ended April 30, 2019, when required.
+This comment has been implemented and will not be repeated in the future.

 PRIOR RECOMMENDATIONS - Continued

 2. FUNDS OVER BUDGET

 Comment